Conformal symmetries in the extremal process of two-dimensional discrete Gaussian Free Field: Main results

 \begin{corollary} Given $D\in\mathfrak D$, define the random probability measure $\widehat Z^D(A):={Z^D(A)}/{Z^D(D)}$.
 Then for any open set $A\subseteq D$,

 and, consequently,

 \end{corollary}

-These results will actually serve as an important ingredient for the proof of Theorem~\ref{thm:3}.
+These asymptotics serve as an important ingredient for the proof of Theorem~\ref{thm:3}.
 Indeed, thanks to the explicit form \eqref{E:1.14a} we readily check that $x\mapsto\psi^D(x)$ is invariant under simultaneous rotations of~$D$ and~$x$ --- while, of course, keeping the underlying lattice in the same position.
-With the help of the Gibbs-Markov property, this readily yields \emph{rotation invariance} of the law of the~$Z^D$-measure (see Lemma~\ref{lemma-6.1} for a precise statement).
-In conjunction with Corollary~\ref{cor-shift-scale}, this is then further boosted to get the conformal-transformation rule \eqref{E:1.10a}.
+With the help of the Gibbs-Markov property, this implies \emph{rotation invariance} of the law of the~$Z^D$-measure (see Lemma~\ref{lemma-6.1} for a precise statement).
+In conjunction with the scaling law in Corollary~\ref{cor-shift-scale}, this is then upgraded to the conformal-transformation rule \eqref{E:1.10a}.
 See Theorem~\ref{thm:6.1} for an axiomatic formulation.

-We note that \eqref{E:1.23c} implies \eqref{E:1.22c} via l'Hospital's Rule.
+We note that \eqref{E:1.23c} implies \eqref{E:1.22c} via l'Hospital's Rule and so the two statements are actually equivalent.
 With some extra work, these expressions also yield an asymptotic form for the Laplace transform of the integral of any continuous function~$f\colon\overline D\to\R$ against~$Z^D(\textd x)$; see Proposition~\ref{prop-3}.